-Dennis M. Oates, 70, has been a Director of Universal Stainless since 2007.
-Mr. Oates has been President and Chief Executive Officer of the Company since 2008.
+Dennis M. Oates, 71, has been a Director of Universal Stainless since 2007.
 In 2010, Mr. Oates was elected to the additional role of Chairman of the Board of Directors.
-Mr. Oates served as Senior Vice President of the Specialty Alloys Operations of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, from 2003 to 2007.
+Mr. Oates also served as President and Chief Executive Officer of the Company from 2008 until October 2023.
+From November 2023 through January 2024, Mr. Oates served as Executive Chairman/Director of the Company.
+Mr. Oates also served as Senior Vice President of the Specialty Alloys Operations of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, from 2003 to 2007.
 Prior to joining Carpenter in 2003, Mr. Oates served for five years as President and Chief Executive Officer of TW Metals, a distributor of metal products.
 Previously, he held the post of President and Chief Operating Officer for Connell Limited Partnership, a metals recycling and metal fabrication company.
 Mr. Oates began his career at Lukens Steel Company, a subsidiary of Lukens Inc., where he ultimately became President and Chief Operating Officer.
-Mr. Oates is a past Chairman of the North American Specialty Metals Council.
-Mr. Oates served as the Vice Chairman of the Specialty Steel Institute of North America.
-Mr. Oates became the Chairman of the Specialty Steel Institute of North America.
-Mr. Oates is a current Board Member of the National Association of Corporate Directors, Three Rivers Chapter.
+Mr. Oates has served as the Chairman of the Specialty Steel Institute of North America since 2016.